immcantation/shazam/docs/topics/getBaselineStats.md

 Value
 -------------------

-A `data.frame` with the BASELINe selection strength scores (Sigma), 95% confidence intervals and P-values.
+A `data.frame` with the mean selection strength (mean Sigma), 95% confidence intervals, and p-values with positive signs for the presence of positive selection and/or p-values with negative signs for the presence of negative selection.